hamzat97/LoRa32u4II_DorjiDRF1276DM_Wireless_Communication/README.md

 ### Dorji DRF1276DM Setup
 Dorji DRF1276DM is a module that needs some configuration before it is ready to be used.
 To do this, we need to use a DRF tool software (DRF_Tool.exe in DRF Tool folder) and we can only use it on a Windows computer.
 First, you must connect Dorji DRF1276DM with UART-USB converter using the same wiring shown in Raspberry_Dorji_Connection image, and then connect the USB interface of the converter with one of the USB ports of your Windows computer.
 After that, you open DRF tool software, you click on "Open", you select the corresponding USB port, then you select the wireless communication parameters as shown in Dorji_DRF1276DM_Configuration image, and you just click on "Write All" once you finish.
 A success confirmation message should appear below.
 ### Raspberry Pi Setup
-After connecting Dorji DRF1276DM to one of the USB ports Raspberry Pi by using the UART_USB converter (as shown in Raspberry_Dorji_Connection image), You can use Thonny to open and launch the Python script (Script.py) and I think that is easy enough.
+After connecting Dorji DRF1276DM to one of the USB ports of Raspberry Pi using the UART_USB converter (Raspberry_Dorji_Connection image), You can use Thonny to open and launch the Python script and I think that is easy enough.
 Anyway, I would like to make some notes regarding the contents of the script.
 The Raspberry Pi recognises the UART_USB conveter as either a USB device and all you have to do is to find the corresponding serial port in the list of serial ports and then replace it in the Python script.
 For new people in the world of Raspberry Pi, you can find the name of this serial port by unplugging the UART-USB converter, and typing the following command in your terminal.
 ```
 ls /dev/tty*
 ```